aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/export-images-psd-format/_index.md

 A: Yes, you can open an existing PSD with `new PsdImage("input.psd")`, make changes, and save it back.

 **Q: Is there a free trial available?**
 A: Absolutely!
-You can download a free trial of Aspose.PSD [here](https://releases.aspose.com/).
+You can [download a free trial of Aspose.PSD](https://releases.aspose.com/).

 **Q: Where can I find more documentation?**
 A: You can check out the comprehensive [documentation](https://reference.aspose.com/psd/java/) to learn more about using Aspose.PSD.